polterguy/phosphorusfive/plugins/p5.data/README.md

 delete-data:x:/*/*/~foo./*/name
 ```

-Which will delete all "name" children nodes of objects having _"foo." as their type declaration.
+Which will delete all **[name]** children nodes of objects having _"foo"_ in their type declaration.

 ## Updating data with [update-data]

-The *[update-data]* Active Event is probably the most complex of all data events.
+The **[update-data]** Active Event is probably the most complex of all data events.
 This is because it allows to update any parts of your tree,
 any ways you see fit, including values of nodes, names of nodes, and even the nodes themselves.
-It takes a *[src]* argument, which can be replaced
+It takes a **[src]** argument, which can be replaced
 with any Active Event invocation you wish.
-Let's first take a look at a traditional *[src]* invocation.
+Let's first take a look at a traditional **[src]** invocation.

 ```
 // Inserting item to have something to update